navapbc/template-infra/docs/infra/making-infra-changes.md

 Look in the script files for more details on usage.

-## Using terraform CLI directly
+## Using Terraform CLI directly

-Finally, if the wrapper scripts don't meet your needs, you can always run terraform directly from the root module directory.
+Finally, if the wrapper scripts don't meet your needs, you can always run Terraform directly from the root module directory.
 You may need to do this if you are running terraform commands other than `terraform plan` and `terraform apply`, such as `terraform import`, `terraform taint`, etc. To do this, you'll need to pass in the appropriate `tfvars` and `tfbackend` files to `terraform init` and `terraform apply`.
 For example, to make changes to the application's service resources in the dev environment, cd to the `infra/app/service` directory and run:

 ```bash
 infra/app/service$ terraform init -backend-config=dev.s3.tfbackend